AdobeDocs/analytics.en/help/implement/js-implementation/c-mplementation-plug-ins/getpercentpageviewed.md

 ## Plug-in Code and Implementation {#section_92E94A96A4764113B5588F1B83E3DE2C}

 **Returns:** Nothing.
-Instead, it sets the following variables within the AppMeasurement object:
+Instead, it sets the following variables within the [!DNL AppMeasurement] object:

 * s._ppvPreviousPage: The name of the previous page viewed (as final measurements aren't available until a new page loads)
 * s._ppvHighestPercentViewed: The highest percent of the previous page that the visitor viewed (height-wise); in other words, the furthest point that the visitor scrolled down on the previous page